Optimizing accuracy and diversity: a multi-task approach to forecast combinations

 Since the CNN architecture itself is not the main focus of our proposal, we employ for both subnetworks the same CNN architecture used by \cite{ma2021retail}.
 To extract features, each subnetwork consists of three stacked temporal convolutional blocks.
 Each convolutional block comprises a convolutional layer and a ReLU activation function.
 Furthermore, convolutional blocks incorporate a squeeze and excite layer \citep{hu2018squeeze}, which uses global average pooling to generate summary statistics over the learned feature map, capturing contextual information outside each filter's focused feature of the input series.
-The excite operation in the squeeze and excite blocks introduces dynamic dependencies among the learned features, allowing the network to assign more importance to relevant features when needed.
+The excite operation in the squeeze and excite blocks introduces dynamic dependencies among the learned features, allowing the network to assign more importance to relevant features, when needed.
 The ﬁlters of the three convolutional layers in each subnetwork are set to 64, 128, and 64 respectively, whereas the kernel sizes are set to 2, 4, and 8.
 As we can see in Figure \ref{fig:network}, our architecture consists of two identical and independent feature extractors with task-specific output branches.
 In both subnetworks, the last temporal convolutional block is followed by a global average pooling layer to reduce network parameters.
-In the classification subnetwork, a dense layer with a sigmoid activation function is used to convert the learned features into a set of labels, where the dimension matches the number of base forecasters.
+In the classification subnetwork, a dense layer with a sigmoid activation function is used to map the learned features into a set of labels, where the dimension matches the number of base forecasters.
 In contrast, the regression subnetwork outputs a set of unnormalized weights, also through a dense layer with linear activation function, with a dimension equal to the number of base forecasters.
 To effectively leverage information between tasks, the unnormalized weights of the convex combination are then element-wise multiplied with the labels learned by the auxiliary task.
 The classification task allows the network to emphasize forecasting methods that are more accurate and diverse for the corresponding task, and downplay the effect of inaccurate and highly correlated ones.